 This way, the coleslaw doesn’t end up in a soggy mess.

 That’s it!
 How incredibly easy and quick is this keto coleslaw?
-Apart from being keto-friendly or low carb, it is a really delicious version of coleslaw, perfect for pulled pork burgers, BBQ or a simple salad to have for a mid-week dinner.
+Apart from being keto-friendly or low carb salad recipe, it is a really delicious version of coleslaw, perfect for pulled pork burgers, BBQ or a simple salad to have for a mid-week dinner.

 More Vegetarian Salad Recipes